-Per a New Year’s resolution, I wanted to paint a couple rooms white.
+Per a New Year’s resolution to brighten up the house, I decided to paint a couple rooms white.
 How hard could that be?
 You buy paint, you slap it on.
 Done.

 At the paint store, I gravitated towards a salesman who resembled the coach of the Boston Celtics.
-“Um, I’m looking for white paint,” I said, helpfully.
+“Um, I’m looking for white paint,” I said.

 The Coach pulled out a color wheel that spreads open like a fan to reveal 657 different shades of white.
 I felt the tingling of a nascent panic attack.

 “Can you narrow it down to the creamy ones?”
 I asked.
 The coach licked his fingers and snapped shut a third of the Panic Wheel, leaving me with only about 400 decisions to make.
-I grew a whiter shade of pale; moisture sprang from my armpits.
+I grew a whiter shade of pale and moisture sprang from my armpits.
 “Uh, what do most people pick?”
-I asked, lamely.
+I asked.

 “Lady, it’s a personal thing.”
 The coach checked his watch.

-I started to get that feeling I get at the shoe store when I’ve tried on four pairs and none are good but I feel like I have to buy a pair anyway because I’ve made the man walk to the stock room four times.
+I was getting that feeling I get at the shoe store when I’ve tried on four pairs and none are good but I feel like I have to buy a pair anyway because I’ve made the man walk to the stock room four times.
 I needed to abort the paint mission before I felt obliged to buy a gallon of “Winter Dust” or some other irrelevant color.

 I went home and launched a large-scale obsession.
 I asked the opinions of friends and relatives.
 I visited my neighbor on the pretext of borrowing a can opener and secured the name of her paint color.
 I called a hotel whose rooms I’d admired.
-I asked the bookseller, the neurologist, the florist, anywhere I saw a good white, I asked someone what it was.
+I asked the bookseller and the florist.
+Anywhere I saw a good white, I asked what it was.